EvandroKayano/VVS/28-05/exercício/docs/test_list.md

 x Can add room to theater
 X Can remove room from theater
 X Each theater room has unique name
+X Can add movie to theater catalog list
+X Cannot add movie with duplicated title
+X Can remove movie from theater catalog list
+X Can add sessions to theater
+X Can remove sessions to theater

 # Movie Tests
 X Create movie